embold/github-action-docker/README.md

 1. Create remote repository on Embold UI and download repository-configuration.json.
 2. In your base folder, create repository-configuration.json and replace with below values:
-a.	"dataDir": "./EMBOLD_DATA",
+   - "dataDir": "./EMBOLD_DATA",
-b.	"baseDir": "$GITHUB_WORKSPACE",
+   - "baseDir": "$GITHUB_WORKSPACE",
 Commit the json file.
-3. Secrets: Secrets can be created at the 2 levels
+3. Secrets: Secrets can be created at 2 levels

-a.
-Repository level secret
+ - Repository level secret
    EMBOLD_TOKEN: This is required to authenticate access to Embold.
    You can set the EMBOLD_TOKEN environment variable in the "Secrets" settings page of your repository.
 For more details, refer [EAT documentation here](https://docs.embold.io/embold-access-token-eat/#embold-access-token-eat)

-b.
-Organization level secret
+  - Organization level secret
    EMBOLD_TOKEN: This is required to authenticate access to Embold.
    You can set the EMBOLD_TOKEN environment variable in the "Secrets" settings page of your organization.
 For more details, refer [EAT documentation here](https://docs.embold.io/embold-access-token-eat/#embold-access-token-eat)

-4. The workflow, usually declared in .github/workflows/main.yaml, and looks like:
+4. The workflow is usually declared in .github/workflows/main.yaml, and looks like:

 ```
 # This is a basic workflow to help you get started with Actions